Episode 58

 Speaker:

-I bet you can't just eat one.
-The
+you can't just eat one.
+The combination

 Speaker:

-combination of bigger portions and calorie
+of bigger portions and calorie dense,

 Speaker:

-dense, nutrient poor foods begin
+nutrient poor foods begin the

 Speaker:

-the process of obesity.
+process of obesity.

 Speaker: